-The proposed flight paths have avoided overflying the following Aboriginal Places (APs): The Three Sisters, Red Hands Cave, Kings Tableland, the Upper Kedumba Valley, as well as the Linden Ridge sites and the Emu engraving at Faulconbridge.
+The preliminary flight paths have avoided overflying the following Aboriginal Places (APs): The Three Sisters, Red Hands Cave, Kings Tableland, the Upper Kedumba Valley, and the Emu engraving at Faulconbridge (#45-5-4910).
 Potential impact to the cultural values of Thirlmere Lakes and Mermaid Pool is considered to be negligible as these latter places are on the southern edge of the airspace study area and are not directly overflown.

-The impacts on Bents Basin and the Shaws Creek Yellomundee AP will be of major concern to First Nations people, and particularly the Dharug, Gundungurra and Tharawal women who have stressed the cultural importance of these places and the requirement for peace, tranquility, and connection to nature to sustain the cultural values of these places.
+The impacts on Bents Basin and the Shaws Creek Yellomundee AP will be of major concern to First Nations people, and particularly the Dharug, Gundungurra and Tharawal women who have stressed the cultural importance of these places and the requirement for peace, tranquillity, and connection to nature to sustain the cultural values of these places.